 Grief affects us all differently.
 At first you may feel your world has been shattered - things you do, people you see and places you go may seem strange and unfamiliar.
 Little things may remind you of the person who died and it can be hard to think about anything else.
 Some young people have said they feel a loss of control, which can be frightening, although it’s very common.

 If you’re worried about how you feel or if your feelings become overwhelming it can help to share them.
-The Child Bereavement Charity, Cruse Bereavement Care, or Grief Encounter can all help.
+Our Chaplain, Mr Rutter, will be happy to talk to you.
+The Child Bereavement Charity, Cruse Bereavement Care, or Grief Encounter can also help.
 Alternatively you can email our wellbeing mailbox email@example.com.
 All emails are treated with the strictest confidence.